This job posting is no longer active

 Join the HJF Team!

-The Henry M. Jackson Foundation is seeking a Clinical Research Coordinator to support the Infectious Disease Clinical Research Program (IDCRP) located at Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland.
+HJF is seeking a Clinical Research Coordinator to support the Infectious Disease Clinical Research Program (IDCRP) located at Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland.
 HJF provides scientific, technical and programmatic support services to IDCRP.
 US Citizenship is required for this position.
+The hours for this position are Monday - Friday, 7am - 3:30pm (there may be flexibility to 7:30am - 4pm).

 Responsibilities are to perform clinical research and patient treatment in conjunction with one or more specified clinical research protocols and will be supervised by either Clinical Site Manager or designee.